MicrosoftDocs/MIMDocs/MIMDocs/step-4-install-mim-components-on-pam-server.md

     9. Close **Control Panel**.

-6. From the sample web application archive, (download the archive from [here](https://github.com/Azure/identity-management-samples) )unpack the contents of the folder identity-management-samples-master\Privileged-Access-Management-Portal\src into a new folder Privileged Access Management Portal within the folder C:\Program Files\Microsoft Forefront Identity Manager\2010.
+6. From the sample web application archive, (download the archive from [Identity Management samples](https://github.com/Azure/identity-management-samples)) unpack the contents of the folder identity-management-samples-master\Privileged-Access-Management-Portal\src into a new folder Privileged Access Management Portal within the folder C:\Program Files\Microsoft Forefront Identity Manager\2010.

 7. Install and configure the sample web application for the MIM PAM REST API.